Streamlined three-tier loyalty program where every member enjoys the same high-quality rewards, with benefits escalating at each tier.

 However, while lane-swapping has been fairly viable for a while, it seems Riot Games doesn’t like it at all.
 After all, the company announced lane swapping would be “fixed” in an upcoming update, though players may wonder how that will happen and why Riot is even fixing it if there’s a counter for it.

 Without any more delay, here’s what lane swapping is in League of Legends and how Riot Games is fixing it.
 If you don’t want to resort to strategies that Riot may eventually fix to win, we have some good news.
 Just hire a professional teammate from Eloking and play like a pro without the need to lane swap.
 You can also use the code “BoostToday” for an awesome 20% discount on orders.
+Or if you're not sure if you need a teammate but just a win, specific division or any other type of boost - check the lol boost page to see all types of boosting services for League of Legends that Eloking offers.

 What is lane swapping in League of Legends?